Givized-13/g13-website/index.md

 ## Welcome to my site:

-I'm Givized13 (They/She), a small time variety streamer and youtuber This site purely exists for me to mess around and try to learn a little programming, so dont judge it too hard
+I'm Givized13 (They/She), a small time variety streamer and youtuber.
+This site purely exists for me to mess around and try to learn a little programming, so dont judge it too hard

 </section>